OpenDSA/OpenDSA/RST/source/Glossary.rst

       If **Thrm** holds for all :math:`k, c \leq k < n`, then **Thrm** holds for :math:`n`.

+   subtree
+   subtrees
+      A subtree is a subset of the nodes of a binary tree that includes some node :math:`R` of the tree as the subtree root along with all the :term:`descendants` of :math:`R`.

    summation
       The sum of costs for some function applied to a range of parameter values.